felja633/DARE/README.md

 The script reg_demo.py runs DARE on a subsampled version of the vps outdoor dataset.

+This method is also included in <https://github.com/felja633/RLLReg> as a pytorch implementation.

 ## Publication
 A detailed description of the DARE method can be found in the CVPR 2018 paper: